CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/System-Configuration.md

 ## nv set system config auto-save enable

 Turns auto save on or off.
-The auto save option lets you save the pending configuration to the startup configuration automatically when you run `nv config apply` so that you do not have to run the `nv config save` command.
+The auto save option lets you save the pending configuration to the startup configuration file automatically when you run `nv config apply` so that you do not have to run the `nv config save` command.

 ## Version History